rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

-This may seem simple in theory, but in practice the difficulty adjustment means that miners are in direct competition with each other.
+This may seem simple in theory, but in practice the difficulty adjustment means that miners are in direct competition with each other, and worse, the iterated version of the game is negative sum.

 Imagine
- a mining farm which mines ~10 blocks per day
+ a big mining farm
+ which mines ~10 blocks per day
  (out of 144 daily average).
-They are profitable so they upgrade, adding a new fleet of machines and double their hashrate.
+They are profitable so they upgrade, adding new fleets of machines in order to double their hashrate.
 At first they
  mine ~20 blocks per day -- however, that means that the daily average went from 144 to 154.
-This would result in a difficulty adjustment that brings the daily average back to 144.
+This results in a difficulty adjustment that brings the daily average back to 144.
-Despite doubling their hashrate, they're now mining ~18 blocks per day, and critically, all other miners suffered equally.
+Despite doubling their hashrate, the higher difficulty means they're only mining ~18 blocks per day, and critically, all other miners suffered equally.

+After the halving this miner finds themselves losing money, ~18 blocks per day is not enough to stay in business.
+They shut the machines off.
-Now imagine this miner goes out of business, they're no longer mining so the daily average drops from 144 to 126.
+The daily average drops from 144 blocks to 126.
-The next difficulty adjustment will bring the average back to 144 (lowering the network difficulty).
+The next difficulty adjustment will bring the average back to 144
+ (lowering the network difficulty).
 Immediately, other miners see an increase
  (as it's now less difficult to mine blocks).
 A miner receiving ~20 blocks per day would